transcelerate/ddf-home/community.md

 **Submitting DDF Community Meeting Discussion Topics**

-If you'd like to propose a topic for discussion, respond to posted [Discussion: Agenda Topics](https://github.com/transcelerate/ddf-home/discussions/categories/community-meetings).
-Before each DDF community meeting, the CSC will share the agenda.
+Before each DDF community meeting, the CSC will share a proposed agenda.
+If you'd like to propose a topic for discussion, respond with a post to [Discussion: Agenda Topics](https://github.com/transcelerate/ddf-home/discussions/categories/community-meetings).

 ## Upcoming Meetings